-There is a Makefile for the UIO routines.
-For a certain platform it is necessary to change the name of the module file with the machine dependent routines (uio_mac_module.f90).
-For this purpose the environment variable UIOMAC has to set to name of the appropriate routine (see Sect.
+For a certain platform it is necessary to change the name of the module file with the machine dependent routines (uio_mac_module.f90) in a Makefile for the UIO routines.
+For this purpose the environment variable UIOMAC has to be set to the name of the appropriate routine (see Sect.
 3.3).
+For CO5BOLD or the UIO UNIX scripts the respective configure script takes care of this step.
 Many compilers generate module information files with suffixes like .M, .mod, or .kmo.
 To clean up information files with other suffixes, they have to be included in the cleaning step.